-Treason is defined as intentionally betraying one’s allegiance by levying war against the government or giving aid or comfort to its enemies.
-It’s the most serious offense one can commit against the government and is punishable by imprisonment and death.
-Treason prosecutions are rare; there have been fewer than 40 federal prosecutions in U.S. history.
+Treason is "the highest of all crimes"—defined as intentionally betraying one's allegiance by levying war against the government or giving aid or comfort to its enemies.
+(In re Charge to Grand Jury, 2 Curt.C.C.
+630 (D. Mass.
+Cir.
+Ct.
+1851).)
+It's the most serious offense one can commit against the government and punishable by imprisonment and death.
+Treason prosecutions are rare, with around 40 federal prosecutions (and even fewer convictions) in U.S. history.

 Treason is the only crime defined in the U.S. Constitution.
 According to Article III, Section 3: